mikedoubintchik/wordpress-post-modal/readme.txt

 Or use our new Visual Editor button to quickly and easily insert the link!

+IMPORTANT NOTE: The href must be pointing to the SLUG for the post/page, not the full URL.

 [CLICK FOR DEMO](https://wp-post-modal.allureprojects.com/)

 [Contact us for feedback and bug reports](https://allurewebsolutions.com/contact)